busterbenson/public/Codex.md

 ### Codex Vitae

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is that you write a book, the Codex Vitae or Book of Life, that represents everything you have learned in your life.
 And it gets stored and read by a privileged few upon your death.
 Expanding a bit further on it, I think this is a great way of thinking about self-expression.
 Our lives are filled with a desire to know the universe, and to be known.
 To leave a dent.
-This is just my English-major-y way of representing the dent in the form of a text, because words are so cool.
+This is just my English-major-y way of representing the dent in the form of a text, because words are pretty great.
 Maybe one day we'll be able to download our brains into a computer and that would more directly represent our full body of knowledge from life.

 ### Quality Time

-My own Codex Vitae's first chapter could possibly be about quality time and its role as the primary ends (and means) for a fulfilled life.
+My own Codex Vitae's first chapter could possibly be about quality time and its role as the primary ends (and means) for a life well lived.
 I see 3 kinds of quality time that we should seek out.
 The first is quality time with our own selves.
 Know thyself, and in the process find our deep interests and find people that we can connect deeply with.
 The second is quality time with those interests, and the third is quality time with those people we can connect deeply with.
 They each feed into each other, you can't really connect deeply with others until you know yourself sufficiently well.
 And often times interests are strengthened by having people you can connect with and share with.
 It seems pretty ungameable to me.
 Seek quality time with yourself, your interests, and others and you will not regret anything on your death bed (see [The Death Bed Game](https://medium.com/better-humans/20cc8d9c7494) for more thoughts around that).

 ### Kiloslog